 If the strategy was wrong — if A Healthier Wales set digital health priorities that were misaligned with clinical need, or underestimated complexity, or overestimated the capacity of Welsh institutions to deliver — then Ifan Evans has every professional incentive to continue defending the framework rather than admitting it was flawed.
 His career, his reputation, and his role all depend on the strategy being seen as correct.
 He is not an impartial evaluator.
 He is the most partial evaluator imaginable.

 This is a textbook revolving-door scenario.
-A policy author moves from the body that commissioned the policy to the body that delivers it, carrying with them an irreconcilable conflict of interest.
+A policy author moves from the body that commissioned the policy to the body that delivers it, carrying with them a conflict of interest that, in other regulated sectors, would require formal declaration and management.
 The revolving door is well documented in defence procurement, in financial regulation, in pharmaceutical oversight.
 Its presence at the heart of Welsh digital health strategy should concern anyone who cares about whether public money is being well spent.
+[Source: Committee on Standards in Public Life, "Upholding Standards in Public Life," 2021]

 What Good Looks Like